-Windows has a built-in means to host VPNs, while Apple’s Server program also has a VPN server option.
-However, these aren’t the most powerful (or secure) solutions available, and they can be difficult to set up and get running properly.
-Windows has a built-in means to host VPNs, while Apple’s Server program also has a VPN server option.
-However, these aren’t the most powerful (or secure) solutions available, and they can be difficult to set up and get running properly.
+Windows has a built-in means to host VPNs, while Apple's Server program also has a VPN server option.
+However, these aren't the most powerful (or secure) solutions, and they can be challenging to set up and run properly.
+Windows has a built-in means to host VPNs, while Apple's Server program also has a VPN server option.
+However, these aren't the most powerful (or secure) solutions, and they can be challenging to set up and run correctly.

 Installing a third-party VPN server, such as OpenVPN, is also an option.
 VPN servers are accessible for almost any operating system, including Windows, Mac OS X, and Linux.
-All you have to do now is forward the required ports from your router to the PC that will execute the server software.
+You must now forward the required ports from your router to the PC that will execute the server software.

-Although this option is relatively buried, Windows has the ability to function as a VPN server utilizing the point-to-point tunneling protocol (PPTP).
-Here’s where to look for it and how to set up your VPN server.
+Although this option is relatively buried, Windows can function as a VPN server utilizing the point-to-point tunneling protocol (PPTP).
+Here's where to look for it and how to set up your VPN server.

-NOTE – Some users who have installed the Windows 10 Creators Update may experience difficulties setting up a VPN server because the Routing and Remote Access Service does not start.
-This is a known problem that has yet to be resolved through software updates.
+NOTE - Some users who have installed the Windows 10 Creators Update may experience difficulties setting up a VPN server because the Routing and Remote Access Service does not start.
+This known problem has yet to be resolved through software updates.